-Preceptor Agreements are due on or before XXX.
-As students move to other sites, they must submit the preceptor evaluation form within the first week of the clinical site.
-If a student spends more than four hours with a preceptor, an agreement must be signed.
+Preceptor Agreements are due on or before September 9th.
+As students move to other sites, they must submit the preceptor evaluation form to Micah Scott within the first week of the clinical site.
+If a student spends more than 8 hours with a preceptor, an agreement must be signed.